huey1400/chromecode/README.md

 1. Open a CodePen page with some code
 2. Open Chrome DevTools and switch to the "AI Code" tab
 3. The status should show "Connected to CodePen"
+4. Select your preferred AI provider (Claude or Gemini)
-4. Start chatting with Claude about your code!
+5. Start chatting with the agent about your code!

 ### Code Update Syntax

-When Claude wants to update code, it uses special markers with SEARCH/REPLACE blocks:
+When the agent wants to update code, it uses special markers with SEARCH/REPLACE blocks:

 ```
 [UPDATE_HTML]